 Our vision, that we've been working towards since 2012, is a Scotland in which all of its people and communities have a fairer share of the opportunities, resources and confidence to live longer, healthier lives.

 We have five strategic priorities that we have developed in partnership with our stakeholders.

 1. Fairer and healthier policy

 We'll ensure our knowledge and evidence is used by policy and decision makers.
 This is so that strategies focus on fairness and influence the social determinants of health and wellbeing.

-We will ensure the knowledge and evidence we provide is used to implement strategies focussed on improving the health and wellbeing of children, young people and families.
+We'll ensure the knowledge and evidence we provide is used to implement strategies focused on improving the health and wellbeing of children, young people and families.

 Working in partnership

 Partnership and collaboration is central to all that we do.
 We work with and through organisations in the public, private and third sectors including